strmlineapp-ux/agileflow/src/docs/design-system.md

 ---

 ### 11. Icon Tabs for Page Navigation
-- **Description**: For primary navigation within a page (e.g., switching between "Admin Management" and "Pages" on the Admin screen), tabs should be clear, full-width, and provide strong visual cues.
+- **Description**: For primary navigation within a page, tabs should be clear, full-width, and provide strong visual cues.
 - **Appearance**:
   - Each tab trigger includes both an icon and a text label.
   - The icon is `text-4xl` with a `weight={100}` for a large but light appearance.